Plasketlands

-Plasketlands is a small settlement in the civil parish of Holme St. Cuthbert in Cumbria, United Kingdom.
-It is located approximately a quarter-of-a-mile south-west of Goodyhills, a quarter-of-a-mile to the south of the hamlet of Holme St. Cuthbert, and one-and-a-half miles east of Mawbray.
+Plasketlands is a hamlet in the civil parish of Holme St. Cuthbert in Cumbria, England.
+It is located approximately a quarter-of-a-mile south-west of Goodyhills, a quarter-of-a-mile to the south of the hamlet of Holme St. Cuthbert and one-and-a-half miles east of Mawbray.
 Carlisle, Cumbria's county town, is twenty-four miles away to the north-east.
 The settlement is divided into two distinct parts: High Plasketlands and Plasketlands.
 Jordan beck, a tributary of the Black Dub beck, flows through Plasketlands on its way to Allonby Bay.